-Goal 1 - Maintain the existing quality level of services as the community grows.
-Objectives:
+Goal 1 - Maintain the existing quality park level of service as the community grows.

 - 1. Continue utilizing and exploring additional opportunities to work with other public and private entities for services. - 2.
 Continue to add parks to serve new residential developments. - 3.
-Revise subdivision ordinance to provide a larger amount of dedicated parkland per allowed residential development. - 4.
-Evaluate the use of cluster development (conservation subdivisions) to limit consumption of natural or working lands.
+Revise subdivision ordinance to provide a larger amount of dedicated parkland per allowed residential development.